 In addition to her performing career, Ms. Catron is a sought-after pedagogue, adjudicator, and clinician.
 She has taught and performed widely at music festivals, including InterHarmony International Music Festival (Italy), Blue Lake Fine Arts Camp, Illinois Wesleyan Chamber and Cello Camps, Bands of America, Illinois Summer Youth Music Programs, and the International Chamber Music Festival in Bulgaria, where she was named Artistic Director for 2015.
 She has also been a collaborative faculty member at Illinois Wesleyan and Illinois State Universities.
 Catron previously was the String Area Coordinator at Millikin University School of Music, where she taught applied cello, music theory, ear training, pedagogy, string methods, and university studies.
 She also taught Suzuki Strings at Johns Hill Magnet School in the Decatur Public Schools.
 Currently, Dr. Catron is an Assistant Teaching Professor of Cello at Mississippi State University, where she also collaborates with the Starkville-Oktibbeha Public Schools in string education.

-Ms. Catron studied at the Eastman School of Music in Rochester (New York) and the University of Akron (Ohio).
+Dr. Catron studied at the Eastman School of Music in Rochester (New York) and the University of Akron (Ohio) and is a recent DMA graduate in Music Education from Boston University (Massachusetts).
+She has also advanced her studies at music festivals and in masterclass sessions with Paul Katz, Yehuda Hanani, Carter Brey, and the Cleveland and Kronos Quartets.
 Her principal teachers were Michael Haber and Pamela Frame.
-She has also advanced her studies at music festivals and in masterclass sessions with Paul Katz, Yehuda Hanani, Carter Brey, and with the Cleveland and Kronos Quartets.